rodzanto/hf-sm-news/README.md

 ![screen3](./images/screen3.png)

 * Click on **"System Terminal"** to open a new terminal tab.
 * Copy-paste the following command in the terminal and hit enter.
-This will clone the [Amazon SageMaker Examples GitHub repository](https://github.com/aws/amazon-sagemaker-examples/) to your Studio local environment.
+This will clone this repository to your local Studio environment.
     ```
     git clone https://github.com/rodzanto/hf-sm-news/
     ```